gDev95/mood-color/README.md

 # Mood Color

 Remember those funny mood rings our parents told use were stupid and fake.
 Well, of course they were right but I liked the colors and the idea nonetheless and wrote a little app that tells you what color represents your current mood.
+This is just a fun app that I built to keep practicing
 # Technical

 React along with Material-UI components were used to build the UX.
 Redux controls data flow.